lindenb/jvarkit/docs/VcfLoopOverGenes.md

       Default: <empty string>
     -r, --region
-      An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend".
-A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1)
+      An interval as the following syntax : "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend".A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1)
       Default: <empty string>
     --tmpDir
       tmp working directory.
 Default: java.io.tmpDir